Darkness (2002 film): Plot

-Regina and Carlos visit her grandfather Albert to disclose their discovery, only to find that Albert is in fact a member of the cult which has been performing these Satanic rituals.
-Albert explains that in the ritual forty years ago, there actually were eight children, the eighth child being Regina's father.
-Albert was unable to sacrifice his son because at the last minute he realized that he did not love him.
-Now, after forty years, he has brought Mark and his family to the house with the intention of completing the ritual during this eclipse and opening a portal to hell.
+Regina and Carlos visit her grandfather, Albert, to disclose their discovery, only to find that Albert is in fact a member of the cult, which has been performing these Satanic rituals.
+Albert explains that in the ritual 40 years ago, there were actually seven children, the seventh being Regina's father.
+Albert was unable to sacrifice his son because, at the last minute, he realized that he did not love him.
+Now, after 40 years, he has brought Mark and his family to the house with the intention of completing the ritual during this eclipse and opening a portal to hell.
 Regina also discovers the target is not Paul but still Mark, who is to be sacrificed by "hands that love him."
-As Regina laments, Albert realizes her true love for her father.
-He suddenly frees her to return to the house, aware that she will be able to unknowingly carry out the ritual.
+As Regina laments, Albert realizes her genuine love for her father.
+He suddenly frees her to return to the house, aware that she will be able to carry out the ritual unknowingly.

 Regina races back to her home to find her father in the midst of another attack, choking on pills as the eclipse begins.
-Maria tries to perform a tracheotomy on him, but is unable to bring herself to make the cut.
+Maria tries to perform a tracheotomy on him, but is unable to bring herself to cut.
 In a panic, Regina does it instead, but Mark bleeds out and dies when the supernatural forces within the house hide the pen tube needed to complete the procedure.
-Because Regina genuinely loved her father, the ritual is successfully completed.
+Because Regina genuinely loved her father, the ritual was completed.
 The darkness then takes the form of Regina and Paul, convincing Maria to turn off the lights.
-The darkness then kills Maria, and takes the form of Regina's friend Carlos, who picks them up in his car; shortly after they leave, the real Carlos arrives at the house, and is called inside by the darkness, manifesting as Regina's voice.
+The darkness then kills Maria and takes the form of Regina's friend Carlos, who picks them up in his car; shortly after they leave, the actual Carlos arrives at the house and is called inside by the darkness, manifesting as Regina's voice.
 Carlos' doppelgänger drives Regina and Paul into a dark tunnel, implying their doom.